Hunan Beef is one of those classic Chinese dishes that conjures up savory food memories of Chinese takeout enjoyed with diet-free abandon…

 Hunan Beef Ingredients + The Spice Factor

-I added Thai chilies, also known as bird’s eye chilies, to this recipe.
+Thai chilies, also known as bird’s eye chilies, bring the spice to this dish.
 But, heads up: they can get REAL hot, if you’re not careful.

 The Trick to Making Low Carb Chinese Food